 While some sticky questions may need to be communicated through the bride and groom, couples should encourage parents to communicate directly whenever possible, either via phone or email, or even Facebook!
 This is made easier if they have already met in person.

 Ideally, the mother of the groom checks in with the mother of the bride to see what she plans to wear.
 Although both mothers should choose their outfits based on their personal taste and colors that flatter them best, it’s traditional for the bride’s mother to choose first.
-It’s a plus if the mothers try to complement (but not match) each other’s look.
+It’s a plus if the mothers try to complement (but not match) each other’s look for the event.

 Role Play on the Big Day

-On the day of the wedding, parents of the couple act as hosts, either literally or figuratively, so make sure they are prepared for their roles.
-All parents are part of the processional, with the father or stepfather of the bride walking her down the aisle.
-The parents participate in the receiving line, if there is one (hint: more than 75 guests and it’s a good idea), and they also take part in any father-daughter or mother-son dances that have been arranged.
-Parents of both the bride and the groom (especially fathers, though by no means excluding mothers) should plan whether they will make a toast, and agree in advance on when and in what order.
+On the day of the wedding, parents of the couple act as hosts, either literally or figuratively, so make sure they are prepared for their roles at the wedding.
+All parents are part of the processional, with the father or stepfather of the bride walking her down the aisle traditionally.
+The parents participate in the receiving line, if there is one (hint: more than 75 guests and it’s a good idea), and they also take part in any father-daughter or mother-son dances that have been arranged at the party.
+Parents of both the bride and the groom (especially fathers, though by no means excluding mothers) should plan whether they will make a wedding toast, and agree in advance on when and in what order.
 Finally, make sure they enjoy themselves!
 The stress and expense of planning can distract from the joy of the big day, so encourage them to take a deep breath, have a sip of Champagne, a bite of cake, and hit that dance floor!
 They’ve earned it!